dokester/BayesicFitting/index.md

 Data in this context means a set of (measured) points x and y.
 The model provides some (mathematical) relation between the x and y.
-Fitting adapts the model such that certain criteria are optimized.
+Fitting adapts the model such that certain criteria are optimized, making the model as close as possible to the data.

 The BayesicFitting toolbox also answers the question whether one model fits the data better than another.
 Especially this latter aspect raises Bayesian